 He said his outfit only lost three men in the operation.

 “We had a pretty good landing,” Hoskins said.

 The landing in Holland was worse, he said.
-The gliders hit the many canals and ditches and flipped upside down, the cockpits filling up with water.
+The gliders hit the many canals and ditches that run all over the Netherlands and flipped upside down, the cockpits filling up with water.
 Hoskins said he watched another recruit, an 18-year-old kid from Georgia they called “the Georgia Peach,” drown in his glider.

 “He never fired a shot,” Hoskins said.

 He said his closest call came in the French city of Bastogne.
 Hoskins, whose nickname in the 327th was Hotch, was on top of a pole tying off a piece of wire when a German 88 struck a woodpile nearby.
 Hoskins disappeared in a puff of smoke.